 Subjects were finally asked to produce several posed smiles, starting from neutral and going back to neutral.
-The vast majority of subjects were successful in this task.
+The vast majority of subjects were suc-cessful in this task.

-In the laughter session the subjects were simply told that they should watch some video clips, without being informed about the content of the clips or the aim of the study (with the exception of the three authors, subjects S003, S004 and S009).
+In the laughter session the subjects were simply told that they should watch some video clips, without being informed about the content of the clips or the aim of the study (with the exception of the three authors, sub- jects S003, S004 and S009).
 In other words, no instructions were given on how they should react, and they were allowed to move their hands and heads freely.
-Sessions containing posed smile, posed laughter and speech were usually recorded after the laughter sessions, and subjects were explicitly told what they should do.
+Sessions containing posed smile, posed laughter and speech were usu- ally recorded after the laughter sessions, and subjects were explicitly told what they should do.

 Finally, two people were present in the recording room in order to explain the procedure to the subjects, operate the systems, and interact with the subjects during the speech sessions if necessary.
-As shown in Figs. 2, 3 and 4 the background can differ significantly from one session to another.
+As shown in Fig. 2, 3 and 4 the background can differ significantly from one session to another.
 This was done on purpose in order to create more diverse background environments which resemble more realistic scenarios (compared to the artificial scenario of having the same background in all sessions).
 The background is usually the same for all sessions of the same subject but changes from one subject to another.
-In addition, a totally static background moving freely.
+In addition, a totally static background was not desired so some people sometimes appear in the background moving freely.
 This is especially important for the thermal recordings, where the difference between the skin temperature and the typical temperature of the rest of the background is enough to obtain a perfect foreground segmentation.